kavishdev/kavishdev.github.io/_stories/A deed is always returned.md

 Vaidji's eyes opened in surprise and he spoke in a very slow voice, "Krishnalalji!
 I don't understand what you are saying, what is this, return of my deeds? .
 Look at the list of the thing for what I had to collect money!
 And Vaidji opened the letter and thanked Krishnalalji.
 Everyone present was astonished to see that "Dowry goods" was written in front of, "This work belongs to **fate**!"
 Vaidji spoke in a trembling voice, Krishnalalji!
 Believe me, it has happened so far that my wife has written the requirement on the letter and the **fate** arranged it on the same day!
 Listening to you, it seems that you knew what my wife is going to write already.
 Wow !
 I am really surprised for my **fate**.
 You are great, you are merciful.

 Vaidji further said, thanks God for waking up in the morning, thank you for having a good day in the evening, and thank you for sleeping at night.

-If you forward it, others will be able to read it. ✍️ 🙏🙏